 SOk=logNk−logNmax−SOmaxlogRB−logRBS5

 Using equation S5, we find that one additional ephemeral stream order would need to be added to the NHD-HR to reproduce the field data distribution (Fig. S8).
 The likely significant omission errors in our field data suggest that one additional stream order is a conservative estimate.
-Because of these results (and because streamflow and drainage area generally accumulate downstream), we can safely assume that out model’s headwater ephemeral discharge contributions implicitly include the scaled ephemeral stream order as well, despite not being explicitly mapped in the NHD-HR.
+Because of these results (and because streamflow and drainage area generally accumulate downstream), we can safely assume that our model’s headwater ephemeral discharge contributions implicitly include the scaled ephemeral stream order as well, despite not being explicitly mapped in the NHD-HR.

 4 Estimating ephemeral flow frequency